 Calcium is an essential mineral for pregnant women.
-As your baby develops, your body will supply between 50 and 330 mg of calcium every day to the fetus to help develop strong bones and teeth.
+As your baby develops, your body will supply between 50 and 330 mg of calcium every day to the foetus to help develop strong bones and teeth.
 That calcium will come from your own internal stores and your diet.

 To provide this much calcium to your baby, the average pregnant woman should be getting 1,300 mg per day.
 That’s the equivalent of about four servings of dairy or calcium-fortified foods every day.
 Consuming anything below 600 mg per day can contribute to a “negative calcium balance,” meaning that you’re actually losing calcium in your bones.
 This can increase your risk of osteoporosis later in life.